Books by Debi Bower available on Amazon - shop now

 Channing H. Philbrick Park

-Irondequoit Creek drops 90 feet over one mile through this town park, creating the cascades that make it unique.
+Irondequoit Creek drops 90 feet over a one-mile stretch through this town park, creating the cascades that make it unique.
 While the Irondequoit Creek Trail spans the park’s length and beyond, the most exciting section lies east of Linear Park Drive.
-Near the kiosk next to the upper parking lot, find the easy-to-walk dirt path that follows the creek toward an unusual series of wooden footbridges.
+Near the kiosk next to the upper parking lot, find the easy-to-walk dirt path that follows the creek toward a 500-foot-long footbridge.
 Or, walk across the pedestrian bridge that connects Linear Park Drive with North Washington Street to find the Mills Trail—a quick path that leads to the cascades along the creek’s south bank.
 Follow the Fishing Trail downstream to see the sandy cliff resembling Chimney Bluffs, complete with bank swallow nests.
 1 Linear Park Drive, Penfield

 Explore More